This is a brief summary of the main points of the Singleton Schools Attendance policy.

 - The late child is at an immediate disadvantage because they may have missed important teaching points, missed discussions where ideas are shared and will be generally unsettled

-If the child arrives after 8:55am they will have to enter school via the front entrance as playground gates are locked at 8:55am.
-On arrival at school they must be accompanied to the school office by a parent / guardian and signed in by the parent in the school Late Book with an explanation as to why they are late.
-This is monitored by the Family Learning Mentor, she then reports directly to the Head and the Governing Body.
-If a pattern arises of children regularly arriving after 8:55am then parents will be invited in to school to discuss this and the attendance team at LCC made may informed.
-If children arrive after 9:00 a.m., he or she will be marked late.
+Late arrival at school is monitored by the Family Learning Mentor, who then reports directly to the Head and the Governing Body.
+If a pattern arises of children regularly arriving after 8:50am then parents will be invited in to school to discuss this and the attendance team at LCC made may informed.

 Taking the Register